k1m0ch1/mailchimp-cli-nodejs/README.md

 # Simple Mailchimp nodejs cli

-Need to run by createing file `.env` with format list this :
+Need to run by creating config file `.env` with format :

 ```file